ericliu17/mister-picasso/README.md

 # Mister Picasso

 ## Summary
 Mister Picasso is a deep convolutional neural network that captures pixel and spatial level data to try and paint your portrait in the style of Picasso.
+It is based on the neural style transfer example from Keras.

 ## Repo Structure
 * app - files for hosting a webapp, a work in progress